pvanvelsen/SubscriptoSite/src/content/terms.md

 - Your license to use the App immediately terminates
 - You must cease all use of the App
 - You will lose access to your account and User Content
+- Active paid subscriptions may be cancelled without refund if termination is due to Terms violation
-- Sections 6 (User Content license), 7 (Intellectual Property), 14 (Disclaimers), 15 (Limitation of Liability), 16 (Indemnification), and 20 (Dispute Resolution) survive termination
+- Sections 6 (User Content license), 7 (Intellectual Property), 14 (Disclaimers), 15 (Limitation of Liability), 16 (Indemnification), and 19 (Dispute Resolution) survive termination

-### 17.4 No Refunds Upon Termination
+### 17.4 Refunds Upon Termination

-If we introduce paid features in the future, no refunds will be provided for terminations initiated by you or for violations of these Terms.
+- **Voluntary Termination:** No refunds for unused subscription time
+- **Termination for Cause:** No refunds if we terminate your account for violating these Terms
+- **Platform Refunds:** Refund requests must be made through Apple App Store or Google Play Store

 ---